oracle-livelabs/goldengate/gg-free/create/create.md

     ![General information page](./images/02-03-general-info.png " ")

-4. On the Connection details page, under Connection details select **Source**.
+4. On the Connection details page, for Connection role select **Source**.

 5. For the Connection type dropdown, select **Basic**.